eievui5/evscript-cpp/docs/basics.md

 # Basics of evscript

 evscript is a bytecode-based scripting language made for the Nintendo Game Boy.
 It's used for expressing complex logic while only having a small ROM footprint. evscript is also fully re-entrant, meaning scripts can be used as coroutines which greatly simplifies many tasks, such as cutscenes, animations, and even actor logic.

 evscript statements are very basic and usually map to just one instruction when compiled.
-It does not support complex expressions, like `x = y * 200 + 5 - z`.
+It currently does not support complex expressions, like `x = y * 200 + 5 - z`.
 Instead, these must be written out line-by-line, with each line being one operation:

 ```c
 x = y * 200;